How To Tell If A Cucumber Is Bad? 4 Characteristic Signs You Should Know

 How Long Do Cucumbers Last?

-Cucumbers have high water content and thus a shorter shelf life.
-It is best to use your cucumber within one week of purchasing it.
+Cucumbers have a high water content and thus a shorter shelf life.
+It is best to use your cucumber within one week of purchasing them.
 After this time, you may have to discard them in the trash!

 So, how long do cucumbers last?